 - hot glue gun

-Little Brother mostly just wanted to load the pom poms into his dump truck (what else is new?), but Little Man really enjoyed picking out what size of googly eyes to use for the gingerbread men and which colors of pom poms to put on which ornament.
+My kids had varying levels of interest in this part.
+My toddler mostly just wanted to load the pom poms into his dump truck (what else is new?), but his four-year-old brother really enjoyed picking out what size of googly eyes to use for the gingerbread men and which colors of pom poms to put on which ornament.
 He’s got an awesome eye for design. 🙂

-Once Little Man had finished designing his ornaments, I hot glued everything on just the way he wanted it.
+Once my preschooler had finished designing his ornaments, I hot glued everything on just the way he wanted it.
 That was crucial.
 Don’t mess with the design of a four-year-old.

 We put our tree up on the wall (I used painter’s tape, although you could also use Command strips or push pins), and got to work playing!
 P.S. – I love how work and play naturally go together for kids.